techidaily/site-games-able/source/_posts/break-the-chains-of-a-locked-steam-service-with-7-effective-actions.md

 To reinstall Steam:

-1. Head over to the[Steam site](https://store.steampowered.com/about/) using your web browser.
+1. Head over to the [Steam site](https://store.steampowered.com/about/) using your web browser.
 2. Download and launch the Steam setup on your PC.
 3. Go through the installation wizard.